(PANW) – Looking At Palo Alto Networks's Recent Whale Trades

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Palo Alto Networks options trades today is 404.75 with a total volume of 161.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Palo Alto Networks's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Palo Alto Networks's whale trades within a strike price range from $460.0 to $800.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Palo Alto Networks's big money trades within a strike price range of $300.0 to $620.0 over the last 30 days.

 Palo Alto Networks Option Volume And Open Interest Over Last 30 Days